| Pilates is big business as populations of all ages benefit from the mind, body, strength, stretch, etc. of

 invested interested, non-profits are stretching the boundaries of their group fitness instructors, personal

+trainers and space limitations to appeal to a wider audience, while keeping true to the Pilates base.
 Equipment purchases are often on the horizon when we think of expanding programs and the variety of equipment

 and programming options can make decisions more complicated.
 OnSite Fitness spoke with representatives from three